 Rapid technological changes, as well as changes in customer requirements and preferences, characterize the software industry.
-We devote significant resources to the development of new technologies, such as our vertical design products and our digital prototyping and collaboration products.
-In addition, we frequently introduce new business models or methods that require a considerable investment of technical and financial resources such as an increase in our portfolio of, and focus on, Suites.
+We devote significant resources to the development of new technologies, such as our design and entertainment products and our digital prototyping and collaboration products.
+In addition, we frequently introduce new business models or methods that require a considerable investment of technical and financial resources such as an increase in our portfolio of, and focus on, suites.
 We are making such investments through further development and enhancement of our existing products, as well as through acquisitions of new product lines.
 Such investments may not result in sufficient revenue generation to justify their costs, or competitors may introduce new products and services that achieve acceptance among our current customers, adversely affecting our competitive position.

-In particular, a critical component of our growth strategy is to have customers of our AutoCAD and AutoCAD LT products expand their portfolios to include our related vertical design products and our model-based design products and our Suites.
-Over time, we aim to migrate customers using standalone Autodesk products to expand their portfolio with our Suites offerings.
-Should sales of licenses of our AutoCAD and AutoCAD LT or standalone Autodesk products decrease without a corresponding increase in vertical design and model-based design product revenue or without purchases of customer seats to our vertical design products and model-based design products or Suites, our results of operations will be adversely affected.
+In particular, a critical component of our growth strategy is to have customers of our AutoCAD and AutoCAD LT products expand their portfolios to include our suites.
+Over time, we aim to migrate customers using standalone Autodesk products to expand their portfolio with our suites offerings.
+Should sales of licenses of our AutoCAD and AutoCAD LT or standalone Autodesk flagship products decrease without a corresponding increase in suites product revenue or without purchases of customer seats to our suites, our results of operations will be adversely affected.
 Additionally, the software products we offer are complex, and despite extensive testing and quality control, may contain errors or defects.
 These errors or defects could result in the need for corrective releases to our software products, damage to our reputation, loss of revenue, an increase in product returns or lack of market acceptance of our products, any of which would likely harm our business.